-- You have full awareness of hypoglycaemia. - No episode of severe hypoglycaemia in the preceding - You must use a blood glucose meter with sufficient memory to store 3 months of readings. - You can demonstrates an understanding of hypoglycaemia risk. - You have no disqualifying complications of diabetes, such as problems to your sight.
+- You have full awareness of hypoglycaemia. - No episode of severe hypoglycaemia in the preceding 12 months. - You must use a blood glucose meter with sufficient memory to store 3 months of readings.
+You must practice appropriate blood glucose monitoring as described on page 5 of this leaflet. - You can demonstrates an understanding of hypoglycaemia risk. - You have no disqualifying complications of diabetes, such as problems to your sight.